Reconstruction of the Effective Energy-deposition Vertex of Muon Showers using PMT Waveform in a Large-scale Liquid Scintillator Detector: Introduction

 The muon veto strategy typically exploits the spatio-temporal correlation between a muon track and its induced isotopes.
 By vetoing a volume surrounding the muon track for a specific time window, these isotopes can be effectively rejected.
 Consequently, the development of efficient muon tagging techniques is a prerequisite for implementing the muon veto.
 Muon events can be categorized according to their topology in the detector.
-Primary classifications include through-going muons, shower muons, and stopping muons, as illustrated in Fig.~\ref{fig:muon_types}.
+Primary classifications include through-going muons (non-shower muons), shower muons (most of them can go through detector), and stopping muons (almost no shower), as illustrated in Fig.~\ref{fig:muon_types}.
 Further distinctions, such as clipping muons and muon bundles, arise when considering factors like the muon's path relative to the detector and its multiplicity.
 Comprehensive classification schemes are detailed in~\cite{Yang-2022din}.

 In prior experiments utilizing detectors with size under 10~m, the constrained size limited the muon type predominantly to through-going muons, characterized by low muon rates (typically below 1 Hz).
 Consequently, implementing a full-detector veto for a defined time window preserved high live time and detection efficiency.
+For example, the attenuated muon fluxes in the three experimental halls of the Daya Bay experiment are 1.16, 0.86, and 0.054 Hz/m$^{2}$, respectively~\cite{DayaBay-2014cmr}.
+The live time of the antineutrino detectors (size $\sim$~4~m) in these halls is reduced following the application of the muon veto, resulting in corresponding efficiencies of approximately 82.4\%, 85.7\%, and 98.2\%~\cite{DayaBay-2016ggj}.
 However, this strategy becomes highly inefficient for kiloton-scale LS detectors.
 Instead, reconstructing the muon trajectory using deposited charge and timing information, followed by vetoing a cylindrical volume centered on the reconstructed track, proved significantly more effective.
 At the kiloton scale, single through-going muons remain the dominant type, and their distinct linear track signatures facilitate relatively straightforward reconstruction.
+The deployment of 10-kiloton class detectors, however, reveals non-negligible occurrences of muon bundles-multiple muons traversing the detector simultaneously.
+Furthermore, a larger fraction of incident muons induce energetic showers (hadronic or electromagnetic), classified as shower muons.
+These evolving characteristics create stringent demands on muon reconstruction precision and the effective rejection of muon-induced isotope backgrounds in low-background experiments.
+As highlighted in~\cite{Grassi-2014hxa}, the full-detector veto approach is inadequate under these conditions.
+This necessitates the development of advanced muon reconstruction and classification techniques capable of handling diverse muon event topologies, including single muons, muon bundles, and shower muons.